 Risk-averse investors should consider investing once the market gets corrected, as, after the fall, the markets try to recover the losses incurred.
 Investors who are willing to face high risk can invest at any time, as they will experience all market cycles and correction while enjoying high returns.

 An investor willing to take high risks for high returns can ideally consider investing in equity.
 If investors have significant corpus lying idle, then they can invest in mutual funds in a lump sum.
 If they are willing to invest a fixed amount at regular intervals, then they can invest in SIPs.
 For both of these, the investor will have to stay invested for at least 3-5 years to enjoy high returns.

 d.
 Tax Saving Under Section 80C:

 Section 80C of the Income Tax Act, 1961 provides taxpayers with tax deductions of up to Rs.1.5 lakh a year.
 With the right use of this provision, fund houses provide tax saving options under the ELSS scheme, which comes in with a lock-in period of three years, which is the shortest among all Section 80C investment options.

 Any investor, while assessing their risk profile and financial goals, should keep in mind the investment horizon before investing in a particular fund.
 The investment horizons could be either long-term or short-term, depending on the risk-return potential.

 Long-term investments deliver higher returns when compared to short-term investments, as the risk is high.
 Whereas short-term investments carry low risk, low returns philosophy.

 In the short-term, one can invest in liquid or ultra short-term funds.
 In the case of long-term investments, the investor can invest in lump sum or SIP.

-All in all, there are many reasons why investing in mutual funds can be a wise financial investment decision.
+To conclude, there are many reasons why investing in mutual funds is a wise investment decision.
 With the right advisory, choice, and guidance on selection, performance and returns of funds, one can invest irrespective of the time of investment.